 - Go along to a careers event - there are still a range of events available at Foundation level, either run by your own school, local trusts or by the RCPCH and UKAPS (UK Aspiring Paediatricians Society).
 If you are signed up as a Medical Student or Foundation Doctor RCPCH member, our joint UKAPS and RCPCH eBulletins and UKAPS Facebook page are an excellent source of information.

 - Attend paediatric courses, such as in life support or safeguarding.
 They're an insight into the specialty, great for skilling yourself up before specialty training and useful for your application.
-The RCPCH Compass learning platform gives you access to quality assured courses to support your professional development and clinical practice.
-RCPCH members can sign in via their RCPCH online account; others may register for an account directly on Compass.
+The RCPCH Learning platform gives you access to quality-assured courses to support your professional development and clinical practice.
+RCPCH members can sign in via their RCPCH online account; others may register for an account.